MrWint/winter/writeup/writeup.md

     4205455 DEBUG FILES:Reading 22 bytes from WINTER.EXE
     ...

-These are likely the start of the resources, and checking they begin with two bytes spelling out `MB`, similar to how the executables themselves start with an `MZ` magic number.
+These are likely the start of the resources, and when checking the binary at that location we find that the secion begins with two bytes spelling out `MB`, similar to how the executables themselves start with an `MZ` magic number.
 Looking for this magic number in the disassembly brings us directly to the routine which parses out the structure of the embedded resources.

     seg000:6D83                 sub     ax, ax                                 ; sets ax to 0